Birpur, Vaishali

+Birpur falls under the Raghopur community block, and its police station is located in Jurawanpur.
+It is the second largest village in the Raghopur block in terms of both area and population.
+The village’s PIN code is 844508.
+The literacy rate is relatively low, and Bajjika is the most widely spoken language.
+It is spread over in the area of 20 km.

 Geography

 Birpur is primarily divided into two major areas: Birpur Purvi (Birpur East) and Birpur Paschimi (Birpur West).
 These two areas comprise several smaller blocks or wards known as tolas.
 The village is surrounded by Rupas Mahaji to the east, Shiv Nagar to the west, Kala Diyara to the south, and the River Ganga to the north.
 The land near the river Ganga in the north is the main agricultural area.

 Hajipur serves as the headquarters for this region, with the local Registrar's office located in Mahnar.
 Birpur is part of the Raghopur Community Development Block.
 The village is prone to flooding every 4–5 years due to its proximity to the River Ganga, causing significant challenges for the residents.

 After 70 years of India's independence, Birpur was electrified in 2017.